DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/10 Component-Specific Types.md

-These types configure specific components.
-Each component has its own set.
+Each DevExtreme component has its own set of types.

 ---
 ##### jQuery